logicvein/NetLD-SDK/docs/Scheduler.md

 #### Scheduler.getJob
-Get the list of current violations for a given device.
+Get the JobData for the job with the specified ID.

 ##### Parameters
 | Parameter | Type         | Description |